swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

 ## Integration with supporting tools

+Changes from the 6.4 schema:

-The definition of the `isKnown` field will change from the 6.4 schema.
-It will no longer be a required boolean-valued field, and will instead be an optional boolean-valued or string-valued field.
+- `isKnown` will no longer be a required boolean-valued field, and will instead be an optional boolean-valued or string-valued field.

+- `messages` field becomes optional.

-All other fields are purely additive to the JSON ABI.
+- All other fields are purely additive to the JSON ABI.

 Existing tools that integrate with Swift Testing will need to update their integration code to read the new fields.
 For example, the implementation of